shaparder/shaparder/README.md

 ### 👨‍💻 About Me :

-- 👨‍🎓 I have a bachelor in Computer Science and a Master degree in Cybersecurity and AI
+- 👨‍🎓 I have a bachelor in Computer Science and a Master degree in Cybersecurity

 - 🔭 I’m a business minded Software Engineer building digital products

+- I co-founded [Softwhale Studio](https://github.com/SoftWhale-Studio), we partner with entrepreneurs to create awesome mobile applications.
+We use our own ACG.

 - 🎤 In my free time, I'm a music producer and DJ